wasim162010/AccountPallet/README.md

 New `AccountId`s can be added to the allow-list by calling the pallet's `add_account` function using `root` key as origin.

-## Sample

-The usage of this pallet are demonstrated in the [Substrate permissioning sample](https://github.com/gautamdhameja/substrate-permissioning).

 ## Potential extension

 * The addition and removal of `AccountId`s to the allow-list can also be done using other governance methods instead of root.